UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC5-perpetual.md

 	console.error(error);
 });
 ```
-- Stock and Options Trading Data Provider API – Rapidapi.com
+- **Stock and Options Trading Data Provider API – Rapidapi.com**<br>
--- Documentation for the API can be found here: https://rapidapi.com/mpeng/api/stock-and-options-trading-data-provider
+-- Documentation for the API can be found here: https://rapidapi.com/mpeng/api/stock-and-options-trading-data-provider<br>
--- Live price feed data
+-- Live price feed data<br>
--- Historical prices based on date and time
+-- Historical prices based on date and time<br>
--- Registration is free
+-- Registration is free<br>
--- Paid plans available
+-- Paid plans available<br>
--- OHLC request can be used to grab the last closing price before a weekend or a non-working day
+-- OHLC request can be used to grab the last closing price before a weekend or a non-working day<br>
 -- Example (PSTH) requests:
 ```
 var axios = require("axios").default;